The Capital Gains Tax Exclusion When Selling Your Primary Residence

 You can often sell your primary residence tax-free

-Thanks to the Taxpayer Relief Act of 1997, you probably won't take a big capital gains tax hit if you sell your primary residence.
-Taxpayers can exclude up to $250,000 in capital gains when they sell their homes, and up to $500,000 if they're married and filing a joint return, as of 2020.
+You probably won't take a big capital gains tax hit if you sell your primary residence, thanks to the Taxpayer Relief Act of 1997.
+Taxpayers can exclude up to $250,000 in capital gains when they sell their homes, or up to $500,000 if they're married and filing a joint return, as of 2020.
 This special tax treatment is known as the Section 121 exclusion.

 How Does the Section 121 Exclusion Work?

-Of course, there can be transfer, stamp, or property taxes due when you sell a house, and those taxes should be listed in detail on the settlement statement prepared by the title company during escrow.
+Of course, there can be transfer, stamp, or property taxes due when you sell a house, and those taxes should be listed in detail on the settlement statement that's prepared by the title company during escrow.
 But what about federal income taxes on the sale?

-A Few Other Rules and Loopholes
+Other Rules and Loopholes

 The two-year ownership and residency periods don't have to be simultaneous.
-Let's say Brian purchased his home in 2016 after living there as a tenant for two years.
-He then purchased the residence, and he sells the property in 2019.
+Let's say Brian purchased his home in 2017 after living there as a tenant for two years.
+He then purchased the residence, and he sells the property in 2020.

 Some taxpayers who sell their principal residences before meeting the two-out-of-five-year rule might still qualify for a partial exclusion of their gains.
 The tax code allows taxpayers to exclude a portion of their capital gains if they must sell to relocate for work, because of health issues, or due to other unforeseen circumstances.

-If your employer transfers you to a position on the other coast after you’ve lived in your home for one year, the sale of your home is work-related and not something you voluntarily elected to do.
+If your employer transfers you to a position on the other coast after you’ve lived in your home for one year, the resulting sale of your home is work-related and not something you voluntarily elected to do.
 You won’t have to take a big tax hit, but you can’t use the entire $250,000 exclusion.